Sunflower Growing Guide

 - It develops with directed growth towards light (heliotropism) in the early stages, while stopping this behavior during flowering.

-2.1.3 Sheets
+2.1.3 Leaves

 - Large, cardioid (heart-shaped) with a rough texture and fluff that reduces moisture loss.
 They